 - they are (ECHAD) one people.

-We will explain the oneness of Christ and God in more detail in Chapter 9 (YHVH our ELOHIM, YHVH, ECHAD), and in Chapter 25 (I and the Father are one).
-In Chapter 9, we will look at some beautiful verses of Isaiah, which show Christ and God as two separate speakers, two separate YHVHs, who speak the same words.
+We will explain the oneness of Christ and God in more detail in Chapter 9 (YHVH our ELOHIM, YHVH, ECHAD), and in Chapter 26 (I and the Father are one).
+In Chapter 9, we will look at some beautiful verses of Isaiah, which show Christ and God as two separate beings, two separate YHVHs, one who spoke for the other.
 The evidence of Christ as the speaker continued, which we shall describe in Chapter 10 (You have neither heard His voice nor seen His form).

 The understanding of the two YHVHs as “one unit” allowed the Israelites to call their God “Father” and “Almighty” and “Most High.”
 The invisible God and His image became indistinguishable when the Messenger stopped appearing.
-The invisible God and His image not only shared the name of YHVH, but even the name: YHVH of the ARMIES (Angels)!
-In Zechariah 1:12, the Angel of YHVH, who is the YHVH of the Armies, prayed to the invisible God, calling Him “YHVH of the ARMIES (Angels).”
+The invisible God and His image not only shared the name of YHVH, but even the name: YHVH of the ARMIES (of the Angels)!
+In Zechariah 1:12, the Angel of YHVH, who is the YHVH of the Armies, prayed to the invisible God, calling Him “YHVH of the ARMIES (of the Angels).”
 Zechariah said that again in the LORD’s Day, it shall be “the LORD one and His name one” (Zechariah 14:9).
 The invisible God will always bear the name of His image, even the name of Jesus Christ (Acts 2:38; Matthew 28:19).

 Eventually, the Israelites became confused by Exodus 3:15, where the Angel was named YHVH, “He WILL BE.”
 They began to deny that the name of “He WILL BE” was given to the Angel, as we will study in Chapter 11 (Their Fathers forgot My Name for Baal) and Chapter 12 (WHO IS, WHO WAS and WHO IS TO COME).